carolynz/poetry-camera-rpi/README.md

 sudo raspi-config
 ```
 4. You'll want to adjust the following settings:
-  - Glamor: ON (for newer versions of Raspbian OS)
+    - Glamor: ON (for Camera setup on newer versions of Raspbian OS)
     - Serial Port ON (lets you access receipt printer inputs)
     - Serial Console OFF (idk what this does)

     Restart the system as needed.